ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 └────────────┘
 ```

-We can see that the `pl.col()` method was used; this method accepts one main parameter `name`, where we can directly specify the column name, or include a regular expression.
+We can see that the `pl.col()` method was used; this method accepts one main parameter, `name`, where we can directly specify the column name or include a regular expression.
 Regular expressions should start with `^` and end with `$`.

 We can use a regular expression to select all the columns containing `room`: